 Based on the magnetic behaviour of different magnetic materials, Faraday divided the magnetic materials into three categories:-

-When a diamagnetic substance is placed inside an external magnetic field, then the magnetic field inside the diamagnetic field is slightly less than the external magnetic field.
+When a diamagnetic substance is placed inside an external magnetic field, the magnetic field inside the diamagnetic substance is slightly less than the external magnetic field.
 When diamagnetic material is kept inside a non-uniform magnetic field, it prefers to move from the stronger magnetic field to the weaker magnetic field.
-Despite the application of a strong magnetic field, the diamagnetic effects are weak to be detected.
-Some of examples of diamagnetic substances include zinc, gold, copper, bismuth, silver, lead, glass, marble, helium, etc
+Despite the application of a strong magnetic field, the diamagnetic effects are too weak to be detected.
+Some examples of diamagnetic substances include zinc, gold, copper, bismuth, silver, lead, glass, marble, helium, etc

 A diamagnetic substance has a small negative value for the magnetic susceptibility

-The order is of 106 to 103(negative).
+The order is of

 If the paramagnetic substance is kept inside an external magnetic field, it is observed that the magnetic field inside the substance is slightly greater than the external magnetic field.
 A paramagnetic substance, when placed in a non-uniform magnetic field, tends to move from the weaker part of the magnetic field to the stronger part.
 When a strong magnetic field is there, then the paramagnetic effects are perceptible.
 Examples of paramagnetic substances are aluminium, sodium, antimony, platinum, copper chloride, liquid oxygen etc.

-It is of the order of 105 to 103.
+It is of the order of

 The susceptibility of paramagnetic substances is generally inversely proportional to their absolute temperature.